antoinedme/experience-iot/README.md

 - Extending the living space for elderly, encouraging them to perform outdoor activities
 - Enhancing physical activity of the elderly using wearable technologies

+### Ubiquitous Service MAnagement and Reasoning archiTecture

-**The UbiSmart platform** makes use of standard commercialized sensors producing events, a gateway UbiGate that relays the structured event data to the main component – the Server written in Node.js.
+The Ubiquitous Service MAnagement and Reasoning archiTecture (UbiSmart) platform makes use of standard commercialized sensors producing events, a gateway UbiGate that relays the structured event data to the main component – the Server written in Node.js.
 Eventually, notifications are sent to other devices as part of Service Provisioning.
 The reasoning is situated in the server: incoming events are stored in a database, translated in triples using Notation3 format and queued to be processed within the reasoning cycle.

 Different set of technology are deployed to fit better with the elderly needs and challenges:
 - The indoor unobtrusive technology set is composed of 1 sleep mat, 2 contact sensors and 3 motion sensors.
 This set of devices enables the data collection of simple daily activities and processed them to the UbiSmart reasoning engine in order to extract meaningful information about Activities of Daily Living and lifestyle performances.